Coffee Bean Menu

 The coarse grind allows for the flavor of the coffee beans to remain intact while keeping them big enough to now flow through the filter plunger of the French Press.

-For the vacuum pot brewing process, the coarse grind allows for the coffee to extract all of the flavors out of the beans while the grinds are too big to pass through the filter used.
+When using the vacuum pot brewing process, the coarse grind allows for the coffee to extract all of the flavors out of the beans while the grinds are too big to pass through the filter used.

 The medium grind allows for the water to pass through the grinds at just the speed that results in that perfect cup of coffee.